jackiey321/drawnimate/README.md

  * Draw with layers and line-smoothing
  * Enter flipbook mode for short animations
  * Draw your own characters to use in a minigame

-Running the Program:
- * Download all files into one folder
- * Run Drawnimate.py
+ * Run Drawnimate.py to start the program